Dionysiac/CodeExample/README.md

   `yarn start`
 This will start the local Expo client which will allow you to run on iOS Simulator (requires XCode and command line tools setup) or Android Emulator/Device (requires connected Android device with USB Debugging enabled)

-Or using the Expo client app install from https://expo.io/@rickhawkins/FantastecCommentary
+Or using the Expo client app install from https://expo.io/@rickhawkins/FantastecCommentary (Android only)

 ## Discussion